wellscrosby/MRGHoloOcean/docs/usage/performance.rst

 Change Render Quality
 ---------------------

-You can adjust Holodeck to render at a lower (or higher) quality to improve performance.
+You can adjust HoloOcean to render at a lower (or higher) quality to improve performance.
 See the :meth:`~holoocean.environments.HoloOceanEnvironment.set_render_quality` method